protawn/synaps/CONTRIBUTING.md

 - Keep PRs small and focused
 - Avoid dependencies
 - Maintain readability
-- Preserve the micro-framework spirit
+- Preserve the micro-engine spirit

-I’ll review PRs when I have time, energy, and maybe a snack.
+- Do not introduce abstractions that hide behavior
+- Do not add features that require learning new concepts

+SynapsJS should remain understandable in one sitting.

 ## Testing
-SynapsJS doesn’t need a heavy test suite.
+SynapsJS does not require a heavy test suite.
+If you add tests:

+- Keep them lightweight
-If you add tests, keep them lightweight and easy to run.
+- Keep them easy to run
+- Focus on clarity over coverage

 ## Coding Style
-Keep code readable
+SynapsJS favors clarity and directness:

 - Avoid unnecessary abstractions
+- Avoid deep nesting
-- Avoid dependencies
+- Avoid cleverness that reduces readability
+- Prefer small, isolated blocks
+- Prefer pure functions
 - Stay consistent with existing patterns
-- Clarity > cleverness

-## Security
-If you discover a security issue, please follow SECURITY.md.

-## Community Expectations
-By participating in this project, you agree to follow the Code of Conduct.
+The codebase should remain tiny, readable, and predictable.

 ## Final Note
-SynapsJS is something I built to help the dev community — not a full-time job or a lifelong commitment.
-Contributions are welcome, appreciated, and valued, but my involvement will always be best-effort, not guaranteed.
+SynapsJS is a tool built to help developers.
+But it's not a full-time product or a framework with a large team behind it.
+Contributions are welcome, appreciated, and valued, but involvement will always be best-effort.

-Thanks for understanding, and thanks for helping SynapsJS stay simple, powerful, and fun.
+Thanks for helping keep SynapsJS simple, powerful, and true to its philosophy.